Please screenshot this page and send it to info@mim-essay.com

 What This Essay Is Really About

-This essay shows Oxford who you are beyond your resume — your story, your values, and the experiences that shaped you.
-It is about giving the committee a deeper understanding of your personality, not your job titles.
+This essay shows Oxford who you are beyond your CV.
+It should reveal your values, perspective and the experiences that have shaped you.

 What Oxford Looks For

-• A real moment that shaped your thinking
+• A meaningful experience that shaped your thinking

 • Personal growth or transformation